JunyiJ/Fault-Tree-Python/README.md

 * A dictionary storing nodes with their name as the key (Fault_tree_dict)

   To test the script, in command line type python "Fault_tree_dict.py" "tree.txt" 100000 5

+  There is also a nonrecurrsion version of the same concept "Fault_tree_dict_stack.py", to test, type:
+  "Fault_tree_dict_stack.py" "tree.txt" 100000 5

 There is also a test case (text.txt) containing a fault tree represented in an xml format.